ciscoheat/superforms-web/src/routes/get-started/+page.md

 ## Next steps

-This concludes the tutorial (full source code below), but you'd probably want to enable client-side functionality, to take full advantage of the features and enhancements that Superforms bring.
+This concludes the tutorial (full source code below), but you'd probably want to enable client-side functionality, which is required to use for example client-side validation and events, and of course for not reloading the page when the form is posted.

 To do that, start by reading [use:enhance](/concepts/enhance) under the Concepts section in the navigation.
 It lists some important differences between Superforms and the SvelteKit default form behavior.